CampusAI/CampusAI.github.io/_lectures/lecture_4/lecture4.md

-Given the objective of Eq. \ref{eq:finite_hor} or \ref{eq:inf_hor}, or some other variants such as **discounted total reward**, we can exploit different algorithms to optimize a policy
+Given the objective of Eq. \ref{eq:finite_hor} or \ref{eq:inf_hor}, or some other variants such as **discounted total reward**, we can exploit different algorithms to optimize a policy:
 - **Policy Gradients**: directly differentiate the objective function
 - **Value Based**: estimate the value function or the $Q$ function of the optimal policy
 - **Actor-Critic**: estimate the value or $Q$ function of the current policy, and use it to improve